 So this is why the Buddha said khaya-vayam, the decline and dissolution of all compounded things.
-All of us sitting here in this hall now, monks, novices, laymen and laywomen, are without exception "lumps of deterioration."
+All of us sitting here in this hall now, monks, novices, laymen and laywomen, are without exception 'lumps of deterioration'.
 Right now the lump is hard, just like the lump of ice.
 It starts out as water, becomes ice for a while and then melts again.
 Can you see this decline in yourself?
 Look at this body.
-It's aging every day... hair is aging, nails are aging... everything is aging!
+It's ageing every day - hair is ageing, nails are ageing - everything is ageing!